 Non-owner: Having a partner that works for the business is ok when it comes to your eligibility.
 If there is another “employee” besides you in the business, but that person is an owner of the company, you can still be eligible for a Solo 401k.

-W-2: If you have actual common-law employees, they likely receive a W-2 from you and you withhold taxes from their payroll.
-These are the type of employees that affect Solo 401k eligibility (if they are full-time, non-owner employees as well).
+W-2: If you have actual common-law employees, they likely receive W-2 income from your business and taxes are withheld from their pay.
+These are the type of employees that affect Solo 401k eligibility.
 If, on the other hand, your business hires or contracts with another business or self-employed individual to provide services, you may just have an independent contractor and not an employee.
 Independent contractors or “1099 workers” do no affect Solo 401k eligibility regardless of the number of hours worked or the fact that they are not an owner in your business.

-Once you break down the two simple eligibility requirements, it’s easier to see that most people are eligible or can fairly easily become eligible for a Solo 401k plan of their very own.
+Once you break down the two main components of the eligibility requirements, it’s easier to see that many self-employed individuals are eligible for a Solo 401k plan of their very own.
 If you’re eligible for a Solo 401k plan, consider this your official invitation to join the party.
+If you are unsure about your eligibility, we invite you to contact us for more information or consult with a competent tax advisor for tailored advice regarding your situation.